Would You Hire Harvey Specter to Handle Your Divorce?

 Divorce Attorneys Are Specialists

 Most family law attorneys have encountered on the other side a corporate attorney who is representing a long-time business client in a dissolution of marriage matter as a “courtesy” to the client.
 And more frequently, we come across attorneys who “dabble” in family law, and practice it part-time, as just one of their practice areas, along with bankruptcy, criminal defense, and maybe even personal injury.
-In both situations, the lawyers tend to do okay jobs, but not knowing the law costs their clients.
+In both situations, the lawyers tend to do okay jobs, but not knowing the law hurts their clients.

-Hiring an attorney who does not know family law is a mistake – for both the lawyer, who risks violating Rule 1.1, as well as for the client, who pays for inferior service from someone who may well be a superior attorney, in another field of law.
+Hiring an attorney who does not know family law is a mistake – for both the lawyer, who risks violating Rule 1.1, as well as for the client, who pays for inferior service from someone who may well be a superior attorney in another field of law.
 There are lots of advantages to hiring a family law specialist, and hiring a smart lawyer who does not know family law is invariably a mistake, as that lawyer will not be able to identify issues important to you, or how best to litigate your case.

 Just being a lawyer is not good enough – like most professionals, we specialize.
 While having Harvey Specter negotiate a divorce case makes for good drama on TV, it is lousy lawyering.
 Oh, and so is sleeping with a client while the ink is still wet on the decree!